Two slim, modern creations inspired by heritage join

 Combined with the elegant bracelet, an artful melding of proportions, design, and functionality results in watches capable of moving gracefully with wearers as they go about their daily lives, from relaxed to formal situations and everywhere in between.

-Both watches will be available at select retailers nationwide in Summer 2023.
+Both watches will be available at the Seiko Boutiques and select retail stores worldwide from July 2023.

 King Seiko Collection: SJE089, SJE091